How to Resize MySQL Database Clusters

 Note

 Autoscaling takes several minutes, depending on the cluster size.
-It runs without downtime, and you do not need to take any action.
+It runs without downtime, and you don’t need to take any action.

-Once you have selected your new configuration and size, click Save to provision the new configuration.
+Once you have selected your new configuration and size, click Save to apply your changes.
 The provisioning takes several minutes but the total time depends on the size of the cluster.

 Your cluster’s state changes from Active to Resizing until the process is done.
-You can expect no downtime and do not need to take action.
+You can expect no downtime, and you don’t need to take any action.

 We can't find any results for your search.